top of page

 The carpal tunnel is a passageway in the base of a person's hand.
 The median nerve passes through it, and the pinching of this nerve can cause numbness, itching, or pain in the thumb, index finger, middle finger, and ring finger.
 Carpal tunnel syndrome often causes the hand to go numb while a person is sleeping because of the position that they hold it in.

 A person may be able to treat this condition by changing the way in which they use their hands.
-For example, a person may get carpal tunnel syndrome because of how they sit at a desk while using a computer.
+For example, a person may get carpal tunnel syndrome or hand pain because of how they sit at a desk while using a computer.
 Changing the chair, mouse, or keyboard that they use may resolve the issue.

 Alternatively, a doctor may suggest that they temporarily wear a splint to prevent or reduce swelling.
 Splints help prevent the hand from going numb, especially at night